daattali/beautiful-jekyll/_posts/2021-08-17-thermal-mask.md

 comments: false
 ---

-**Abstract:** This project demonstrates the usability of thermal video for facial mask detection and the breathing rate measurement.
-Due to the lack of available thermal masked face images, I developed a dataset based on the SpeakingFaces set, by generating masks for the unmasked thermal images of faces.
+**Abstract:** This project demonstrates the usability of thermal video for facial mask detection and breathing rate measurement.
+Due to the lack of available thermal masked face images, I developed a synthetic dataset based on the SpeakingFaces dataset, by generating masks for the unmasked thermal images of faces.

 I utilize the Cascade R-CNN as the thermal facial mask detector, identifying masked and unmasked faces, and whether the mask color indicates a inhale or exhale state.
 With that information I calculated the breathing rate.
 The proposed Cascade R-CNN is a multi-stage object detection architecture composed of detectors trained with increasing Intersection-of-Unions thresholds.